MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab06_Virtual Visits.md

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab06/L6P13.png)

-**Congratulations!** You have enabled a practitioner’s schedule to be used for booking virtual appointments.
+**Congratulations!** You have verified a practitioner’s schedule is enabled to be used for booking virtual appointments.

 ### Task 4: Configure Slots